psychbruce/PsychWordVec/README.md

 Word Embedding Research Framework for Psychological Science.

-An integrated toolkit of word embedding research that provides:
+An integrated toolbox of word embedding research that provides:

 1. A collection of [pre-trained word vectors](https://psychbruce.github.io/WordVector_RData.pdf) in the `.RData` compressed format;
 2. A variety of functions to process, analyze, and visualize word vectors;
-3. A range of tests to examine conceptual associations, including the *Word Embedding Association Test* (Caliskan et al., 2017) and the *Relative Norm Distance* (Garg et al., 2018);
+3. A range of tests to examine conceptual associations, including the *Word Embedding Association Test* (Caliskan et al., 2017) and the *Relative Norm Distance* (Garg et al., 2018), with permutation test of significance;
 4. A set of training methods to locally train word vectors from text corpora, including *Word2Vec* (Mikolov et al., 2013), *GloVe* (Pennington et al., 2014), and *FastText* (Bojanowski et al., 2017).

 <!-- badges: start -->